Network A: Community, Democracy, and Organizations

-Examples of relevant phenomena include, but are not limited to: affinity groups, anti-oppressive human services, artistic or cultural collectives, collectively governed commons, community land trusts, community real estate investment cooperatives, community-based economic exchanges, community-run marketplaces, free schools, giving circles, limited equity housing cooperatives and co-housing, mutual aid networks, open and commons-based (inclusive) innovation and valuation frameworks, participatory budgeting, public-private partnerships, social enterprises, and worker or consumer cooperatives.
+Examples of relevant phenomena include, but are not limited to: affinity groups; anti-oppressive human services; artistic or cultural collectives (including democratic governance and autonomy-respecting practices in creative organizations more broadly); collectively governed commons; community land trusts; community real estate investment cooperatives; community-based economic exchanges; community-run marketplaces; decentralized autonomous organizations (DAOs); free schools; giving circles; limited equity housing cooperatives and co-housing; mutual companies and aid networks; open, commons-based, and inclusive innovation and valuation frameworks; participatory budgeting; public-private partnerships; social enterprises; solidarity economies; and worker, producer, or consumer cooperatives, including platform cooperatives.

 - Katherine K. Chen, The City College of New York and Graduate Center, CUNY, New York, US, email@example.com

-- Victor Tan Chen, Virginia Commonwealth University, Virginia, US firstname.lastname@example.org
+- Victor Tan Chen, Virginia Commonwealth University, Richmond, Virginia, US, firstname.lastname@example.org

 - Philipp Degens, University of Hamburg, Germany, Degens@uni-hamburg.de

 - Jason Spicer, University of Toronto, Canada, email@example.com